Skip to main content

 Violone, Hilaire Darche, 1913, inv.
 3512

-The four instruments (MIM-3509 to MIM-3512, fig.1 to 4) do not constitute what we consider to be a consort of instruments today.
-During the late 19th and early 20th century, ensembles performing on old instruments, such as the Société des instruments anciens founded in 1895, mixed instruments such as viola d’amore, viola da gamba, hurdy-gurdy, and harpsichord to perform arrangements of renaissance and baroque music.
-This tradition was especially present in France and was continued by professors of the Brussels Conservatoire.
-Several recordings exist of these ensembles such as the Société des instruments anciens from 1930 or the American Society of Ancient Instruments from 1934 (see hereunder).
+The four instruments (MIM-3509 to MIM-3512, fig. 1 to 4) do not constitute what we would now call a consort.
+In the late 19th and early 20th centuries, ensembles performing arrangements of Renaissance and Baroque music on historical instruments - such as the Société des instruments anciens, founded in 1895 - often used mixed instrumentations.
+These included viola d’amore, viola da gamba, hurdy-gurdy, and harpsichord.
+This practice was especially common in France and was continued by professors at the Brussels Conservatoire.

 Text: Richard Sutcliffe